netdata/netdata/packaging/installer/UPDATE.md

 ```

 Then, navigate to the directory where you first cloned the Netdata repository, pull the latest source code, and run
 `netdata-install.sh` again.
+This process will compile Netdata with the latest source code and update it via
+reinstallation.

 ```bash
 cd /path/to/netdata/git
 git pull origin master
 sudo ./netdata-installer.sh
 ```

-This process will re-compile Netdata with the latest source code, compile it, and install it.

 > ⚠️ If you installed Netdata with any optional parameters, such as `--no-updates` to disable automatic updates, and
 > want to retain those settings, you will need to set them again during this process.